Wait-Less Offline Tuning and Re-solving for Online Decision Making: Problem Setup

 \subsection{Performance Metrics}

-We evaluate the algorithms using a bi-objective performance measure that involves the optimality gap and constraint violation.
-The optimality gap measures the difference between the objective value of the algorithm's output and that of the true optimal solution, while the constraint violation measures the degree to which the algorithm's output fails to meet the given constraints. \\
+We aim to design algorithms that optimize a bi-objective performance measure involving regret and constraint violation.
+The regret measures the difference between the objective value of the algorithm's output and that of the true optimal solution, while the constraint violation measures the degree to which the algorithm's output fails to meet the given constraints.
+We denote the offline optimal solution to \eqref{olp:primal} by $\bm{x}^* = (x_1^*, \ldots, x_T^*)$, and the online algorithm output by $\bm{x} = (x_1, \ldots, x_T)$.
+Then, we define the regret $r(\bm{x})$ and resource violation $v(\bm{x})$ as